ezik117/IIS_Docking_pygame/README.md

 # IIS_Docking_pygame
-A simulator of International Space Station docking (PyGame testing) use game.py to run simulator
+A simulator of International Space Station docking (PyGame testing)<br>
+Use game.py to run simulator

 Control:
 - arrow keys - to move spaceship